-Alaska judge to hear arguments over ballot witness rules
+Alaska judge weighing arguments over ballot witness rules

-JUNEAU, Alaska (AP) — Attorneys for the state want a judge to deny a request to block enforcement of witness requirements for absentee ballots in Alaska, saying ballot envelopes listing the requirement have been printed and that the plaintiffs “inexcusably” waited until September to sue.
+JUNEAU, Alaska (AP) — A state court judge plans to decide Monday whether to block enforcement of witness requirements for absentee ballots in Alaska.

-Superior Court Judge Dani Crosby is set to hear arguments Thursday.
-The plaintiffs are the Arctic Village Council, a tribal government; the League of Women Voters of Alaska and two individuals who have cited health concerns amid the COVID-19 pandemic.
+Superior Court Judge Dani Crosby heard arguments Thursday in the case brought by Arctic Village Council, a tribal government; the League of Women Voters of Alaska; and two individuals who have cited health concerns amid the COVID-19 pandemic.

+An attorney for the state, Lael Harrison, argued a change in requirements so close to the Nov.
+3 general election could cause voter confusion.
+She also said the Division of Elections is concerned about its credibility with voters.

+“They’re concerned about voters saying to themselves, ‘How do we know they won’t change it back again later without telling us?
+How do we know they won’t change something else at the last minute?'” she said.

+In court documents, attorneys for the state have said ballot envelopes listing the requirement have been printed and that the plaintiffs “inexcusably” waited until September to sue.

+Natalie Landreth, an attorney for the plaintiffs, said the division had recently made ballot changes, showing changes could be made, and said the state was responsible for some delays after the case was filed.

-The Division of Elections already has sent ballots to military and overseas voters and said it plans to begin mailing requested absentee ballots to voters in-state and domestically in the coming days.
+The division already has sent ballots to military and overseas voters and said it plans to begin mailing requested absentee ballots to voters in-state and domestically in the coming days.
 More than 98,000 people have requested a ballot by mail or email, division spokesperson Tiffany Montemayor said, and the division expects that number to grow.
 The deadline to request an absentee ballot is Oct.
 24.

 Attorneys for the plaintiffs, in their complaint, contend the witness requirement is unconstitutional during the pandemic and a bar to voting for those who don’t live with someone who can be a witness.
 The requirement forces the plaintiffs to “choose between their health and the right to vote,” attorneys for the Native American Rights Fund, American Civil Liberties Union of Alaska and Lawyers’ Committee for Civil Rights Under Law wrote.